Distribution: Occurring west of the Cascades crest in Washington; British Columbia to California.

-Habitat: Open woods and dry, open places.
+Habitat: Open woods and dry, open places at low elevations.

 Conservation Status: Threatened in Washington (WANHP)

 Several-stemmed, robust perennial from a taproot, 2-7 dm. tall, thinly white-woolly throughout.

 Basal leaves more or less tufted, narrowly oblanceolate, the blade 1-5 cm. long and 3-7 mm. wide, entire to sub-pinnately lobed, petiolate; other leaves few, stongly reduced upward, becoming bract-like.